2017 Dodge Challenger TA 392

-As soon as I sat in the car I knew I was going to love it.
+As soon as I sat in the car, I knew I was going to love it.
 The interior was comfortable and soft.
 The seats were suede and ventilated.
 They keep you nice and secure as you take the on-ramp just a little too fast.
-When you put your foot down it launches forward as those eight cylinders rocket to life.
+When you put your foot down, it launches forward as those eight cylinders rocket to life.
 What makes it even better are the looks from people as you drive by them in your bright orange sports car.
 This car turns heads!

 The car stays tight in the corners, for the most part.
 The steering wheel is just the right size and gives you confidence to challenge your comfort zone.
 I wish I would have had the opportunity to take this car on a track or on some windy back roads, I'm sure I would have a blast.

-I really loved this car but there are a few things that I didn't like.
+I really loved this car, but there are a few things that I didn't like.
 This first of which is the curb weight.
-The car weighs a porking 4,232 lbs which is heavier than the Challenger's nearest competitor by 415 pounds.
+The car weighs a porking 4,232 lbs, which is heavier than the Challenger's nearest competitor by 415 pounds.
 This does slow it down a little bit and should be something that Dodge fixes.

 The second thing I don't like about the Challenger is the center of gravity.
 It sits significantly higher that the other cars in its class.
 This wouldn't have been too big of a problem 40 years ago but the modern muscle car needs to have the lowest center of gravity possible.
 The Camaro and the Mustang both have embraced this fact but the Challenger is a little behind.

-Even though there were a couple things I didn't like about the Challenger TA 392, my impression over all was good.
+Even though there were a couple things I didn't like about the Challenger TA 392, my overall impression was good.
 The Challenger gets a very capable sports car into the hands of the enthusiast at a very affordable price.
 What more can you ask for?
 Not everyone can afford an exotic supercar.
 Some of us can even afford something like the Hellcat.
 The 2017 Challenger TA 392 allows you and me to drive an American icon.